-This is central Patagonia, about 45 degrees South, and has long been noted for its scenic beauty - Los Alerces Park was founded in 1937 - numerous mountain lakes and rivers, and the wild trout.
-From the lodge you can venture forth with expert guides to stalk large brown trout on a crystal clear spring creek, float the Rio Rivadavia for the day, or take a three-day wilderness float on the Rio Chubut.
-Read our Carrileufu Valley Lodge reviews to learn more about this Argentina fly fishing trip.
+Located in central Patagonia, about 45 degrees South, this area has long been noted for its scenic beauty.
+Los Alerces Park was founded in 1937 and boasts numerous mountain lakes and rivers with wild trout.
+From the lodge you can explore with expert guides to stalk large brown trout on a crystal clear spring creek, float the Rio Rivadavia for the day, or take a three-day wilderness float on the seldom fished, remote, Rio Chubut.

 Fishing starts in early November and ends April 30.
-Although there is access to good fishing during the entire length of the season, most anglers prefer to plan their Argentina fly fishing trips during the first half of December through March.
+There is access to good fishing during the entire length of the season, however most anglers prefer to plan their Argentina fly fishing trips during the first half of December through mid-February.
 This is generally the part of the season that provides the widest variety of fishing, allowing anglers to catch fish on dries, nymphs and streamers.

-In November and early December large fish, including landlock salmon, can be caught fishing sinking lines with streamers but very little dry fly fishing is available.
-The weather is also cooler and less predictable.
+In November and early December large fish, including landlocked salmon, can be caught fishing sinking lines with streamers but very little dry fly fishing is available.
+The weather is cooler and less predictable, but the fishing can be good.
 The dry fly fishing starts to pick up in mid-December, as the weather warms, and usually remains productive until early March.
 Late March and April generally bring cool, clear mornings and signal migratory fish in the rivers.
 The cooler air and water temperatures can slow down the dry fly action, but streamers can yield surprising results.

 From Buenos Aires, you have two options.
-One is a 2-hour flight to Bariloche.
-From Bariloche, Cholila is 2 1/2 to 3 hours driving.
-It's a beautiful drive to start getting the atmosphere of Patagonia.
-Alternatively, you can fly from Buenos Aires to Esquel.
-The driving distance from there to the lodge is much shorter, about 1 hr and 30 minutes, through the Alerces National Park (where you will be fishing later on).
+You can take a 2-hour flight to Bariloche and then the 2 ½ to 3 hour drive to the lodge.
+It's a beautiful drive through the landscape of Patagonia.
+Alternatively, you can fly from Buenos Aires to Esquel and then make the 1 ½ hour drive through the Alerces National Park (where you will be fishing later on) to the lodge.

 5-day fishing package